DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Figure out how to block unexisting routes to express server
 - [ ] Fix editing reminders for the "Title" field
 - [ ] Add expiration date for the activation code
 - [ ] Add password requirements
+- [ ] Add 404 for urls that don't exist
+- [ ] Add Logger to log errors from a central place
 - [ ] Add error handling for MongoDB errors
 - [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
 - [ ] Add error handling for Twilio errors (retires and if number doesn't exist)